Updated July 2018

 According to officials, Russia has been working tirelessly to secure the international competition for some time now, though their existing protocols made it a little bit easier.

 4. Communication is crucial in order to execute security measures.

 To make sure everyone stays safe and that everything goes according to plan, security officials will be speaking back and forth with local and federal officials during the entirety of the competition.
 All stakeholders involved in the event will be included in the conversation to ensure all authorities are on the same page.

 5. The world will be watching to see how Russia handles any conflicts that arise.

-According to Professor Van Patten, because of the size of the international audience that tunes in for the competition, there is a significant amount of pressure riding on how Russian handles any incidents that do come up.
+Due to the size of the international audience that tunes in for the competition, there is a significant amount of pressure riding on how Russia handles any incidents that do come up.

 The final match takes place on July 15.